NitinJSanket/ATMatCreator/README.md

 ## Running ATMatCreator Code
 1. Open Wrapper.m <br>

-For the first time running the code <br>
+For the first time running the code
 - Change `%InstallDeps;` to `InstallDeps`
 - Change `%PS2PDF;` to  `PS2PDF;`
 - Change `ExtractPNGsFlag = 0;` to `ExtractPNGsFlag = 1;`